-Students also participate in a half-day weekly outpatient clinic experience and are assigned to call shifts in the emergency department.
+Students also participate in a half-day weekly outpatient clinic experience and are assigned to a weekend call shift in the emergency department or inpatient hospitalization.
 Real-time formative feedback is prioritized throughout the clinical experience.
 Medical students are valued members of our multidisciplinary care teams and often enjoy learning from our residents and faculty throughout the department.

 Geriatric Psychiatry Selective

 This selective provides exposure to the psychiatric care of geriatric patients.
 Students can rotate through a variety of settings, depending on clinical interests.
 Settings may include the Memory Disorders Clinic, Duke Outpatient Geriatric Psychiatry Clinic, Inpatient Unit at Central Regional Hospital, Durham Veterans Affairs's Gero-psychiatry Clinic and Geriatric Evaluation and Treatment Clinic.